-The U.S. House of Representatives has voted to permanently extend a ban on Internet access taxes that Congress has temporarily extended three times over the past 16 years.
+The U.S. House of Representatives has passed a bill to permanently extend a 17-year moratorium on taxing Internet access and other online services.

 Most Popular Reviews

 - 1 Subaru XV 2017 review

 - 2 Samsung 2017 QLED Q7 TV: Full, in-depth review